Estibalitz Urresola: “Basque has a narrative value in the film”

 Set in the Basque Country, ‘20.000 especies de abejas’ is a portrayal of a young kid called Coco (Sofía Otero).
 The film addresses gender identity, transgender issues in childhood and the diversity of family and social structures, among other topics.

 The premiere of Urresola´s film at the Berlinale International Film Festival was a milestone for Basque cinema.
 It was the first Basque film to compete Berlinale’s Official Selection, where Sofía Otero won the Silver Bear for best performance.
 The film went on to win several other awards, including the Golden Biznaga at the Malaga Film Festival.
+The film recently won the Grand Jury Award at the Seattle International Film Festival.

 We spoke with Estibalitz Urresola about her latest work, filmmaking in the Basque language and the internationalisation of Basque cinema.